A 30 kpc Spatially Extended Clumpy and Asymmetric Galactic Outflow at z $\sim$ 1.7: Methods

 \subsection{Generating Emission Maps}

-To produce narrow band maps around an emission line of interest, we follow the following procedure. \begin{itemize} \item We select a wavelength window over which a narrow band image is to be created (see Table \ref{tab:sigma_values}, Figure \ref{fig:muse_FeII_lines}, and Figure \ref{fig:stack_spec_mgII_emission}).
+To produce narrowband maps around an emission line of interest, we follow the following procedure. \begin{itemize} \item We select a wavelength window $\Delta \lambda$ over which a narrowband image is to be created (see Table \ref{tab:sigma_values}, Figure \ref{fig:muse_FeII_lines}, and Figure \ref{fig:stack_spec_mgII_emission}).

-\item We sum all the flux voxels in that wavelength window and multiply by the width of the window $\Delta \lambda$ and divide by the angular area of each pixel (pixel area $\Delta xy$ = $(2'')^2$ ) to create a narrow band surface brightness image of the emission line and the underlying continuum of the galaxy.
+\item We sum all the flux voxels in that wavelength window $\Delta \lambda$ and multiply by the wavelength width per pixel $\delta \lambda$ (${\rm \delta \lambda = 1.25 \AA}$ for MUSE) and divide by the angular area of each pixel (pixel area $\Delta xy$ = $(2'')^2$ ) to create a narrowband surface brightness image of the emission line and the underlying continuum of the galaxy.

 where $SB_{(i,j)}$ is the surface brightness at the $(i,j)$th pixel measured in units of erg s$^{-1}$ cm$^{-2}$ arcsec$^{-2}$, $f_{(l,i,j)}$ is the flux density at the $(l,i,j)$ voxel measured in units of erg s$^{-1}$ cm$^{-2}$ \AA$^{-1}$.